FindHao/gpupunk/readme.md

+An experimental cpu-gpu heterogeneous profiling tool

+Still in developing.
+All text are no reliable and source code are unstable to test.

 gputrigger:

 - Callback functions which is used to catch the triggers of CUDA APIs.
 It will be monitered by gpupunk client of drcctprof.